ibm-cloud-docs/dns-svcs/cr-add-res-loc.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.
-1. Navigate to **Custom resolver** tab in the navigation menu.
+1. Navigate to **Custom resolver** tab.
-1. In the Custom resolver table, click on the name of the custom resolver you want to edit.
+1. In the Custom resolver table, click the name of the custom resolver that you want to edit.
 1. In the Custom resolver details page, click the Resolver locations tab.
 1. From the Resolver locations tab, click **Add location**.
 1. Select the subnet from the list menu in the row that appears.